What do You Know About Memory?

 • Is the information relevant?
 (Can the learner connect it to past learning and current needs?)

 Think of the training YOU do.
-How well does it meet these 2 criteria?
+How well does it meet these 2 criteria for helping your students to remember?

 Making Better Training